-Strategic default accounted for 31 percent of foreclosures during the first quarter of 2010, according to the Chicago Booth/Kellogg School Financial Trust Index.
+Strategic default, where a homeowner intentionally walks away from their home (and their underwater mortgage), accounted for 31 percent of foreclosures during the first quarter of 2010, according to the Chicago Booth/Kellogg School Financial Trust Index.

 That’s up from 22 percent a year ago, and significantly higher than the 12 percent figure Morgan Stanley attributed to strategic default in February.

 The Kellogg School researchers believe part of the rise has to do with the increased perception that fewer banks and mortgage lenders will come after borrowers who don’t pay their mortgages.

 Strategic Default More Common, Less Risky?

 “With more and more homeowners believing that lenders are failing to pursue those who default on their mortgages, there is a risk that a growing number of homeowners will walk away from their homes even if they can afford monthly payments.” said researcher Paola Sapienza in the report.